-Every year the Rakhine State faces an increased period of drought and many coastal villages are left with no water from March to June.
-This situation is particularly alarming in the Pauktaw camps, where the Rohingya people do not have any freedom of movement.
-In 2020, between climate change (sea level rises) and the COVID-19 situation, the dry season has been especially challenging for the population: more water than usual was needed to fight the spread of COVID-19.
+Since December 2018, the conflict between the Burmese army and the Arakan Army (an armed group affiliated to the Buddhist minority in Arakan) has led to an additional displacement of nearly 200,000 people and made access to the northern part of the state very restricted.
+Beside that, each year the Arakan State is affected by both cyclones, during the rainy season, and an increased period of drought throughout the rest of the year.
+Many coastal villages have no water from March to June.
+This situation is even more alarming in the Pauktaw camps, where the Rohingya populations have no freedom of movement.
+In 2020, between climate change (sea level rise) and the situation caused by the COVID-19 pandemic, the dry season has been particularly challenging for populations: more water than usual was needed to fight the spread of the virus.

 opened in 2008

 - Budget 6M€